Health Sciences Advising Letter Service

 How & When to Request Letters

 - Request letters when the evaluator’s experience with you is fresh.
 For example, if you complete a course with an instructor from whom you wish to request a letter, and you don’t expect to take another course from him or her in the future, ask for the letter right after the course ends rather than waiting until months or years later.

 - Ask for the letter in person.
 It is the polite thing to do, and instructors in particular may know you by your face more so than by your name.

 - Provide plenty of time for the evaluator to write the letter.
 It is recommended that you give evaluators one to two months and offer to send a friendly reminder email at the halfway mark.

-- Be sure to provide the evaluator with the Letter Request form (provided below as well as in the HSAC packet).
+- Be sure to provide the evaluator with the Reminders for Letter Writers (provided below).
 This explains what the letter should address and should be included in the Interfolio letter request you send electronically from your account.

 - Send a thank you note to your evaluators after they have submitted a letter on your behalf to express your appreciation.

-To learn more about the Health Sciences Advising Committee Letter Service, read the packet linked below:
+To learn more about the Health Sciences Advising Letter Service, read the packet linked below:

-In addition to the packet linked above, students who are utilizing the Health Sciences Advising Committee Letter Service for the upcoming 2014-2015 application service will utilize the following additional forms (described in the packet above):
+In addition to the packet linked above, students who are utilizing the Health Sciences Advising Letter Service for the upcoming 2015-2016 application service will utilize the following additional forms (described in the packet above):

 - Health Sciences Advising Letter Request for Preparation and Waiver Form, submitted online at: http://goo.gl/forms/oxvGWLntRu